rmsk2/c64_2048/README.md

 The makefile creates a D64 disk image (`t2048.d64`) that can be loaded by C64 emulators.
 Use `LOAD "T2048",8` and then `RUN` to run the game.

-The game itself defaults to keyboard control.
-If you `POKE` a nonzero value to the address `USE_JOYSTICK` then a joystick in port 2 is used instead.
+After starting the game you can choose whether you want to control the game by keyboard or joystick.
 Here is a description of the controls:

 | Operation | Keypress | Joystick |
 |-----------|----------|----------|